mikewest/mgc/mikewest.org/2010/2010-02-09-an-accessible-pagination-pattern.markdown

 ---
 layout: post
 title:  "An Accessible Pagination Pattern"
-teaser: "Pagination is a basic building block of the web, but it's often implemented with markup that makes it less accessible than it ought to be.
+Teaser: "Pagination is a basic building block of the web, but it's often implemented with markup that makes it less accessible than it ought to be.
 Here, I've outlined my preferred solution to the problem."
 tags:
     -   html
     -   accessibility